About Water Gremlin

 Why are there spikes in the air monitoring data?

 Air monitoring around the facility measures pollutant concentrations in outdoor air.
 It does not measure facility emissions directly.
 Ambient monitoring can be affected by a number of factors, including weather, humidity, wind direction, and the presence of other sources nearby.
 Consequently, an outdoor air monitor (“ambient monitor”) in a particular location may show higher levels of a pollutant than other nearby monitors.
 On May 1, 2019, the company installed a monitor in their exhaust stack to measure emissions directly at the source.
 Stack monitoring is a much more accurate method of tracking facility-specific emissions.

 What chemicals will be sampled as part of the performance test?

-The test is for emissions of VOC (DCE and 57 other chemicals).
-It accounts for inputs of VOC entering the pollution control equipment and outputs of VOC emitted from the stack.
-“Capture efficiency” is the portion of VOC that is recovered by the pollution control system.
+The test was for emissions of VOCs (tDCE and 57 other VOCs).
+It accounted for inputs of VOC entering the pollution control equipment and outputs of VOC emitted from the stack.
+“Capture efficiency” is the percentage of VOCs that are recovered by the pollution control system.